 Lecture: Managing conversations and negotiating with decision makers

-This lecture demonstrates how data and analytics can support presentations, discussions and decision-making at senior management level.
+This lecture will be delivered by Tom Worville from RB Leipzig.
+It will demonstrate how data and analytics can support presentations, discussions and decision-making at senior management level.

 Lecture: The application of data and analytics in strategic planning